khyron-realm/khyron-realm-website/docs/team.md

 # 👥 Team

-Khyron Realm is being developed by a team of engineers and artist.
+Khyron Realm is being developed by a team of engineers and artists.
 The team consists of 7 members and is located in Iasi, Romania.
 ___